-2.12 The five Tees Valley local authorities, and their private and public sector partners, work together to tackle the key economic challenges in the Tees Valley, through Tees Valley Unlimited12(TVU) and Tees Valley Local Enterprise Partnership.
-The Economic and Regeneration Statement of Ambition13 provides the framework for this, recognising that the economy is the key challenge.
+- 2.10 The five Tees Valley local authorities, and their private and public sector partners, work together to tackle the key economic challenges in the Tees Valley, through Tees Valley Unlimited11(TVU).
+The Economic and Regeneration Statement of Ambition12 provides the framework for this, recognising that the economy is the key challenge.
 Its two ambitions are to drive the transition to the high value, low carbon economy, and to create a more diversified and inclusive economy.
 The priorities flowing from this include bringing land forward for development and upgrading utilities, supporting manufacturing and supporting growth in the service and retail sectors, including government department relocations.
 The statement also recognises that to achieve these ambitions, the transport network must be fit for purpose, the housing offer must be attractive to people wanting to invest and locate in the Tees Valley, and the environment, particularly green infrastructure and major regeneration areas, needs to be improved.
-The emerging Tees Valley Economic Regeneration Investment Plan will detail how the ambitions will be delivered over the next 5-10 years, will inform and reflect on the 'single conversation' with government agencies, One North East and the Homes and Communities Agency, and will identify priorities for intervention and provide a robust evidence base for external funding opportunities such as the Regional Growth Fund.

-- 14. The Tees Valley was awarded Housing Growth Point status in 2008. - 15.
-Creating Thriving Communities in the Tees Valley, Tees Valley Living, July 2010 - 2.13 Through a major mixed use scheme at Central Park and the redevelopment of surplus school sites, the Borough is also contributing to meeting Tees Valley Housing Growth Point14 targets.
-Looking further ahead, the Statement of Ambition and associated investment plan will help to deliver the sub-regional strategy for housing regeneration 2010-202015, particularly by providing more housing for graduates, families and knowledge economy workers.
+The emerging Tees Valley Investment Plan will detail how the ambitions will be delivered over the next 5-10 years, will inform and reflect on the 'single conversation' with government agencies, One North East and the Homes and Communities Agency, and will identify priorities for intervention. - 2.11 Through a major mixed use scheme at Central Park and the redevelopment of surplus school sties, the Borough is also contributing to meeting Tees Valley Housing Growth Point13 targets.
+Looking further ahead, the Statement of Ambition and associated investment plan will help to deliver the sub-regional strategy for housing regeneration 2010-202014, particularly by providing more housing for graduates, families and knowledge economy workers.
 Priority is given to development in and around the town centres, avoiding areas of flood risk and achieving higher standards of design and sustainability in new housing, including zero carbon living.
-It will also mean providing more accessible and affordable homes, and improving the energy efficiency of the existing housing stock. - 2.14 The Tees Valley Local Authorities are also preparing joint Minerals and Waste development plan documents, and worked together to prepare the Tees Valley Green Infrastructure Strategy (2008).
-Technical studies such as a strategic flood risk assessment, a Gypsy and traveller accommodation needs assessment and a strategic housing market assessment were also commissioned jointly. - 2.15 There are some planning issues affecting Darlington that extend beyond the Borough boundary, mostly into the rest of the Tees Valley, but also into other adjacent local authorities in North Yorkshire, and into County Durham.
+It will also mean providing more accessible and affordable homes, and improving the energy efficiency of the existing housing stock. - 2.12 The Tees Valley Local Authorities are also preparing joint Minerals and Waste development plan documents, and worked together to prepare the Tees Valley Green Infrastructure Strategy (2008).
+Technical studies such as a strategic flood risk assessment, a Gypsy and traveller accommodation needs assessment and a strategic housing market assessment were also commissioned jointly. - 2.13 There are some planning issues affecting Darlington that extend beyond the Borough boundary, mostly into the rest of the Tees Valley, but also into other adjacent local authorities in North Yorkshire, and into County Durham.
 Those for which there has been specific consideration are set out in Table 2.1.